 - 1. Ensure that no more than 1 million candidate near-duplicates are checked on average when a new image is pinned.
-Here "checked" means directly compared against the new image for high cosine similarity. - 2.
+"Checked" means that the image's cosine similarity with the new image is computed explicitly, which is a computationally expensive operation. - 2.
 Ensure that no more than 200,000 candidates are checked on average when a new image is pinned.